What's the easiest way to sell review management?

 Is this true?

 Not usually.
 Generalists and specialists tend to be one-sided.
-Ask them how reviews differ from one industry to another and you'll get blank stares.
+Ask them how review sites differ from one industry to another and you'll get blank stares.

 But you need to know.

 Here's how reviews differ from one industry to another.

 · Prominence.
 Reviews play a greater role in certain industries than others.
 Hotels, restaurants and travel services rely more heavily on reviews than manufacturing and skilled trades.
 This doesn't mean they're unimportant in these industries.
 It means customers are more conditioned to search for reviews in these industries.

 · Variance in priorities.
 Customers in one industry may feel that aesthetics are crucial while customers in another industry may not care at all.
 These priorities develop around culture — Cultures around people, individual organizations, specific locales and industries.
 T-shaped specialists are aware of these variances enabling them to quickly recognize and adapt to these specific cultures.

 · Supplemental metrics like, verified purchase, validated reviewer, or current user provide you with additional data on customers.
 For example, verified purchase tells you a customer is writing a review based on their genuine thoughts and feelings.